 Lykos gave him a blank look.

 "Right, probably not a word you've heard before," Glaw muttered, shaking his head.
 "Right, so, I'm going to say you're from a city across the sea and that you wish to live here in Trade now.
-And that will get us to Dylis."
+That will get us to Dylis."

 "How so?"
 Lykos asked, one eyebrow rising towards his hairline.

 "Eh, this might take some explaining."
-Glaw rubbed at the back of his neck with one hand, ruffling the scarf somewhat.
+Glaw rubbed the back of his neck with one hand, ruffling the scarf somewhat.
 "You see, not just anyone gets to live in the Empire; the gathering of my kind's cities.
-You have to have special permission or you have to marry someone who already does."
+You have to have special permission or you have to marry someone who already lives here."

 Lykos' mouth twitched into what might have been a smile, but his blank expression was back in place before Glaw could be sure.
 "I am to marry your sister?"